Athenahassani/Athenahassani/README.md

 - 👋 Hi, I’m @Athenahassani.
 - 👀 I’m interested in learning new things.
-- 🌱 I’m Data Science M.S student.
+- 🌱 I’m a Data Science M.S student.
 - 📫 You can contact me via athenahassani@gmail.com .

 <!---